jmrmcode/CountingWFlies/README.md

 # CountingWFlies
-A simple algorithm to count Whitefly using a digital image.
+A simple algorithm to count Whitefly (_Bemisia tabaci_) using a digital image.

 ## Installation Instructions
 To run this code, ensure you have Python 3.7 or higher installed.
 Additionally, install the matplotlib and NumPy libraries using the following command: pip install matplotlib numpy.